 The season of giving has officially begun.
 Many of us have had our Thanksgiving turkey.
 Some of us have waited in lines at 4:00 am on Black Friday.
 Some us have sat in front of our computers and gotten little work done on Cyber Monday.
-All of this in an effort to find the perfect holiday gifts at low prices.
+All of this in an effort to find the perfect holiday gifts at low prices (which is especially important if you’re working on debt management).
 Since you’re finding all these great deals for your loved ones, shouldn’t you pick up some items for yourself?
 Maybe, and maybe not.

 Pros and Cons of shopping for yourself at holiday sales (Self-Gifting)